 Lin Tong (Biostatistician)

-Chenan Zhang (PhD student 2013-2016) earned her PhD in 2016 and is now a post-doc at UCSF.
+Chenan Zhang (PhD student 2013-2016) earned her PhD in 2016.
+After completing her post-doc at UCSF, she is now a Cancer Epidemiologist at Syapse in San Francisco.
 Her dissertation work investigated the genetic and environmental determinants of telomere length and the role of telomere length as a prospective biomarker of cancer risk.

 Rick Jansen (post-doc 2014-2015) is now an Assistant Professor at North Dakota State University